 12. Leave the room tidy

-The meeting room will be cleaned afterwards but it’s just good manners to leave it as neat as possible.
-Clear any rubbish into the bin provided and stack any used crockery/glasses.
-The provider will appreciate your help and remember you as a good client for future meetings.
+The meeting room will be cleaned afterwards but it's just good manners to leave it as neat as possible.
+Clear any rubbish into the bin provided and stack any used crockery and glasses.
+The meeting room provider will appreciate your help and remember you as a good client for future meetings.

 Do you need somewhere to hold your weekly or monthly meetings?
-Orega have meeting rooms, boardrooms and conference rooms for 2-100+ attendees throughout the UK and Europe.
-Book yours today on 0800 840 5509.
+Orega offers meeting rooms, boardrooms and conference rooms for 2-100+ attendees throughout all business centres.
+Get in touch for more information or to book.